unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 >
 > Check out [Password Protect WordPress (PPWP) Pro](https://passwordprotectwp.com/pricing/?utm_source=wp.org&utm_medium=plugin-desc&utm_campaign=password-protect-page-lite&utm_content=premium-after-pro-features) now!

+Get access to all extensions and priority support with any of our [PPWP Pro membership](https://passwordprotectwp.com/membership?utm_source=wp.org&utm_medium=plugin-desc&utm_campaign=password-protect-page-lite&utm_content=premium-after-pro-features) plans.

 = Multilingual supported =
 Our plugin works out of the box with the top leading multilingual WordPress plugins such as WPML, Polylang, and Loco Translate.
 In other words, you can [translate the password forms](https://passwordprotectwp.com/docs/how-to-translate-password-protect-wordpress-plugin/?utm_source=wp.org&utm_medium=guide-link&utm_campaign=password-protect-page-lite), including its headline, description, error message as well as placeholder and button text into the different languages.